Asthma, Weight, and Obesity

-The link between asthma and being very overweight is not well understood.
-Does obesity cause asthma?
-Or are they two separate conditions that co-exists in some people?
+The link between asthma, weight, and being overweight is not well understood.
+Can obesity cause asthma?
+Are they two separate conditions that co-exist in some people?
 The answer might be both.

-Several different types of research suggest the two conditions are related.
-Studies of the population show that rates of obesity and asthma increased together.1 Clinical studies have shown that extra body weight can change the way the lungs function.2 It also causes changes in the immune system and inflammatory signals in the body.2,3
+Several different types of research suggest that asthma and weight are related.
+Studies of the general population show that rates of obesity and asthma increased together.1 Clinical studies have shown that extra body weight can change the way the lungs function, therefore affecting asthma outcomes.2 It also causes changes in the immune system and inflammatory signals in the body.2,3

 New research suggests that there may be different types of obesity-related asthma with different causes.4,5 For example, obesity may cause a type of non-allergic asthma that starts in adulthood.
 In other cases, allergic asthma may start in childhood and get worse because of obesity.

 Your BMI (body mass index) is simple way of estimating body fat.
 It is calculated based on your height and weight.
 Your BMI is used to tell if you are underweight, normal weight, overweight, or obese.

 For adults, the National Heart, Lung, and Blood Institute has an online BMI calculator.
 The BMI categories for adults are: